 You may observe on some directories, reviews for acupuncturists.
 Reviews and testimonials are restricted in Australia.
 Therefore the quantity of reviews is not an accurate quality guideline.
 This is a further discussion of acupuncture reviews.

 The best source to find a good acupuncturist is your trusted friends and family.
 It is likely that you know someone who has been to see an acupuncturist.
 They may be happy to give you their personal feedback on them and discuss their experience of receiving acupuncture.

 Their recommendation may not be the right acupuncturist for you.
-But they may know someone closer to you that will be able to help you best.
+But they may know someone close to you that will be able to help you best.